2.1. Number Bases

 Hexadecimal (Base 16)

 Hexadecimal (Hex) is a compact and readable way to express a binary value, but still convey useful information about the value of each bit.
 Each hex digit can take on a value of 0-9 or A-F where A is #10 and so on up to F or #15.
-For example, #6523 is x197B in hexadecimal and b1100101111011 in binary. x197B is more compact and the conversion to binary is from hex is quicker than the conversion from decimal.
+For example, #6523 is x197B in hexadecimal and b1100101111011 in binary. x197B is more compact and the conversion to binary from hex is quicker than the conversion from decimal.
 In the end, binary is what the machine uses, but hex is often how we view the information.

 Conversions